Code-Institute-Submissions/ci_milestone_project_4_dungeons_and_depictions/README.md

 The developer is also a frequent player of Dungeons & Dragons and a lover of artwork so the two things come together.

 #### Site Owner Goals
-The site owner's goal would be to have a place to where customers can place new character artwork commission with them, to sell the commissions they had previously created as posters and a blog to enchance SEO of site to attract more business.
+The site owner's goal would be to have a place where customers can place new character artwork commission with them, to sell the commissions they had previously created as posters and a blog to enhance SEO of the site to attract more business.

 #### User Goals
 The user's goal is purchase new D&D artwork and to be able to have their own character artistically brought to life.